BarisAlbayrakIEEE/lock_free/README.md

 to get the right specialization of Concurrent_Stack and to achieve the default arguments consistently.

 ### 2.2.8.
 TODO <a id='sec228'></a>
 1. Consider exponential backoff for the head node in order to deal with the high CAS contention on the head.

+## 2.3.
+Concurrent_Stack_LF_Linked_Hazard_MPMC <a id='sec23'></a>

+### 2.3.1.
+Description <a id='sec231'></a>
+Pop operation needs to reclaim the memory for the head node.
+However, the other consumer threads working on the same head would have dangling pointers if the memory reclaim is not synchronized.
+Hazard pointers solve this issue by protecting the registered object.
+The memory can be reclaimed only when there exists no assigned hazard pointer.

+### 2.3.2.
+Requirements <a id='sec232'></a>
+- T must be noexcept-movable.

+### 2.3.3.
+Invariants <a id='sec233'></a>
+Strict LIFO

+### 2.3.4.
+Semantics <a id='sec234'></a>
+**push():**\
+Follows the classical algorithm for the push:
+1. Create a new node.
+2. Set the next pointer of the new node to the current head.
+3. Apply CAS on the head: CAS(new_node->head, new_node)

+**pop():**\
+The classical pop routine is tuned for the memory reclamation under the protection of hazard pointers:
+1. Protect the head node by a hazard pointer
+2. Apply CAS on the head: `CAS(head, head->next)`
+3. Move the data out from the old head node
+4. Clear the hazard pointer
+5. Add the old head to the reclaim list
+6. Return the data

+See the documentation of Hazard_Ptr.hpp for the details about the hazard pointers.

+### 2.3.5.
+Progress <a id='sec235'></a>
+Strictly lock-free execution as the threads serializing on the head node are bound to functions (push and pop) with constant time complexity, O(1).

+### 2.3.6.
+Notes <a id='sec236'></a>
+1. Memory orders are chosen to release data before the visibility of the state transitions and to acquire data after observing the state transitions.

+### 2.3.7.
+Cautions <a id='sec237'></a>
+1. In case of a single producer (i.e. SPMC and SPSC), the competition between the single producer and the consumer(s) remain which means that the synchronization between the counterparts is still required.
+On the other hand, single consumer configuration is special and is explained in the next caution.
+As the single producer configuration has no effect on this design, I will use the same specialization for the following two configurations: MPMC and SPMC
+2. The hazard pointers synchronize the memory reclamation (i.e. the race condition related to the head pointer destruction at the end of a pop).
+The race condition disappears when there exists a single consumer.
+Hence, the usage of hazard pointers is limited to the SPMC and MPMC configurations and the repository lacks headers for lock-free/linked/hazard solutions with SPSC and MPSC configurations.
+For these two configurations refer to lock-free/linked solutions instead.
+Together with Caution 1,
+the list of headers for lock-free/linked solutions are:
+- Concurrent_Stack_LF_Linked_MPSC.hpp                     // same as Concurrent_Stack_LF_Linked_SPSC
+- Concurrent_Stack_LF_Linked_Hazard_MPMC.hpp              // same as Concurrent_Stack_LF_Linked_SPMC
+- Concurrent_Stack_LF_Linked_XX_MPMC.hpp (e.g. ref_count)
+- Concurrent_Stack_LF_Linked_XX_SPMC.hpp (e.g. ref_count)
+3. use stack_LF_Linked_MPMC and stack_LF_Linked_SPMC aliases at the end of this file to get the right specialization of Concurrent_Stack and to achieve the default arguments consistently.

+### 2.3.8.
+TODO <a id='sec238'></a>
+1. Consider exponential backoff for the head node in order to deal with the high CAS contention on the head.